Boulangerie/starflow/README.md

 grunt ttdev:create --type=feature --card=MAN-123
 ```

-The `grunt-teads-dev` task accepts 1 argument:
+The `grunt-dev-workflow` task accepts 1 argument:

 - **type** ( *optional* ): the type of issue you are dealing with. **Default** value is `feat`.
 Values can be:
     - `feat|feature|improvement`: for a feature or an improvement.
 Parsed to `feat` value.